spear-sim/spear/.github/ISSUE_TEMPLATE/default.md

 ---

 ### What platform am I on?
-What are my system specs?
-Do I meet the minimum for the Unreal Engine?
+What are my system specifications?
+Do I meet the minimum specifications for the Unreal Engine?

 ### What commit of the `spear` repository am I on?
 Am I synced to a specific tag, or am I synced to the head of the `main` branch?